Best XC mountain bikes 2023 – the fastest bikes we’ve tested for cross-country, downcountry and trail

 Can get creaky

-The most obvious change is that Scott have hidden the rear shock inside the frame so that it’s not exposed to the elements.
+The most obvious change is that Scott has hidden the rear shock inside the frame so it’s not exposed to the elements.
 The brand has also bumped up the rear suspension travel to 120mm on all Spark models, not just the downcountry/trail ones.
 The already progressive, control-boosting geometry can also be made a degree slacker in just a couple of minutes on the trailside.

 The Team Issue AXS is a real sweet spot in terms of value for racers too.
 The excellent RockShox SID fork and Deluxe rear shock suspension feature bar lever controlled open, traction and lock settings for maximum efficiency.
 The SRAM GX Eagle AXS electronic drivetrain is flawlessly fast and you get the superlight Syncros Hixon all in one carbon cockpit.
 The Syncros Silverton wheels are light too and Maxxis Rekon 2.4in tires roll super fast while staying rocky section safe.